-Virginia State Police Academy Articulation Agreement: Graduates of the Virginia State Police Academy will be awarded 18-21 semester hours credit toward the graduation requirements in the Administration of Justice programs.
+Virginia State Police Academy

+Articulation Agreement: Graduates of the Virginia State Police Academy will be awarded 18-21 semester hours credit toward the graduation requirements in the Administration of Justice programs.
 The award of 18-21 credits shall be contingent upon continued in-service training as a member of the Virginia State Police (or service until retirement) following successful completion of the Academy.
-Academy graduates who terminate service with the Virginia State Police and subsequently request consideration under this agreement shall be eligible for only 15 semester hours credit, unless equivalent in-service training can be demonstrated.
-Local police academy graduates also may be awarded credit toward graduation requirements in this program.
+Academy graduates who terminate service with the Virginia State Police and subsequently request consideration under this agreement shall be eligible for only 15 semester hours credit, unless equivalent inservice training can be demonstrated.
+Local police academy graduates may also be awarded credit.